-New students will be issued with University Union cards by mail to their term address as soon as possible after fee payment.
-In the meantime, the fees receipt form should be carried during attendance at the University and shown on request.
-If the Union card is not received within three weeks of fee payment, the University Union should be notified.
+New students will be issued with University Union cards at the University Union Enquiry Desk as soon as practicable after payment of fees.
+In the meantime, fees receipt form should be carried during attendance at the University and shown on request.
+A period of at least three weeks should be allowed to elapse after payment of fees before making application for the card.
+Cards will not be posted under any circumstances.